Skip to Content

 The anglerfish is a master of deception, using its bioluminescent lure to attract unsuspecting prey in the pitch-black depths of the ocean.
 Found in both deep and shallow waters, these fish are well-known for their unique hunting technique.

 With a mouth filled with sharp teeth, the anglerfish appears both intimidating and fascinating.
 The female anglerfish, larger than its male counterpart, uses its glowing lure as a fishing rod to capture prey.
-This adaptation allows it to thrive in the darkness of the ocean.

-5. Boxfish
+7. Boxfish

 Boxfish